dgerabagi/data-curation-environment/flattened_repo.md

 -   **`src/client/views/parallel-copilot.view/`:**
     -   This new directory will contain everything needed for the new panel, following the same structure as our existing `context-chooser.view`.
     -   `view.tsx` will be the main component, managing the state for all tabs, the current cycle, and orchestrating IPC communication.
+-   **`src/client/components/TabbedEditor.tsx`:**
+    -   A component that will manage the tab bar and the content of each tab editor, receiving the array of tab data as props.
 -   **`src/client/components/Slider.tsx`:**
     -   A simple, reusable slider component to control the number of tabs.
 This extracts UI logic from the main view.
 -   **`src/client/utils/string-similarity.ts`:**